jpnauta/jpnauta.github.io/content/about-me.md

 I love building beautiful things with software.
-I tend to prefer Node.js and Python, but I don't discriminate.
+I tend to prefer Python, Go and Node.js, but I don't discriminate.

 Let’s talk!
 If you like what you read, leave a comment or [email][email] me.